stineb/holoLU2_data_PUBLISHED/README.md

 - `luc_co2_emissions_stocker17pnas.csv` : Annual and cumulative CO2 emissions from land use change following different scenarios (HYDE 3.1, HYDE 3.2, KK10 and KK10D)
 - `example_plot.R` : Reads the provided data files and creates figures like Fig. 1 and S8 in Stocker et al., 2017.

+Uncertainty estimates are available for the peatland carbon balance (YML dataset) and is assessed by a set of 1000 Monte Carlo simulations that account for uncertainty in peat core measurements and uncertainty in parameters used to derive the global peatland carbon balance for multiple core measurements.

 Please cite Stocker et al. (2017) when using this data.

 Citation: